-The Chart Preview section is where you select your chart type and modify your Chart Settings.
+The Chart Preview pane is where you select your chart type and modify your Chart Settings.
 The Chart Preview always shows the final result set in your Pipeline; it does not update for individual Action results.

 Click the Paintbrush at the top-left of the Chart Preview to view available settings.
 Each chart type offers different customization options.
 Check out our Chart Settings page for more info.

 Popular chart features: